 If you are looking to visit some historical tourist attractions in Dublin, then top of your list should be Kilmainham Gaol.
 Located just outside the city centre, this infamous former prison is one of the best Dublin attractions to add to your itinerary.

 Built in 1796, Kilmainham Gaol was a damp and grim place to spend any time in.
 It has housed some of Ireland’s most prominent nationalists who were incarcerated there for their part in the struggle for Irish freedom and independence.

-Visitors to Kilmainham Gaol join guided tours in which they start with an audio visual introduction before being lead through both the old and new wings of the prison.
-During the tour, visitors see the chapel were Joseph Plunkett married grace Gifford on the eve of his execution.
+Visitors to Kilmainham Gaol join guided tours in which they start with an audiovisual introduction before being lead through both the old and new wings of the prison.
+During the tour, visitors see the chapel where Joseph Plunkett married Grace Gifford on the eve of his execution.
 You also visit the Stone Breaker’s Yard where 14 of the 1916 Easter Rising leaders were executed.